 Creamy Sausage Mushroom Rigatoni is a simple Italian pasta recipe that makes for an easy and delicious dinner in less than 30 minutes!

 This meal is is pure comfort food that the entire family will love.
+If you love this recipe, you’ll certainly love a similar version: Creamy Rigatoni With Mushrooms and Prosciutto.

 Pin it to your DINNER BOARD to SAVE it for later!